 Step 6: Post-Interview Decision

-Within four weeks of the completion of an on-campus interview, we will communicate admissions decisions on a rolling basis.
+Within four weeks of the completion of a virtual interview, admissions decisions will be communicated on a rolling basis.

 Step 7: Acceptance and Enrollment Commitment